Models of random subtrees of a graph: Introduction

 \subsection{Random subtrees of a graph, the motivation}

-The very origins of this work are two open questions raised by Oded Schramm in the conference paper \cite{OS} of the International {C}ongress of {M}athematicians, Madrid, 2006, where he was one of the plenary speakers.
-His Section 2.5 is devoted to lattice trees.
-We take the liberty to copy it, here, verbatim: \begin{quotation} {\bf Section 2.5.
+The very origin of this work is the reading of Oded Schramm conference paper \cite{OS} of the International {C}ongress of {M}athematicians, Madrid, 2006, where he was one of the plenary speakers.
+In his Section 2.5, devoted to lattice trees, he raised two questions that motivated us to work in this domain.
+We take the liberty to copy it, here, verbatim: \centerline{------------------------} \begin{quotation} {\bf Section 2.5.
 Lattice trees}.
 We now present an example of a discrete model where we suspect that perhaps conformal invariance might hold.
 However, we do not presently have a candidate for the scaling limit.
 Fix $n\in \N_+$, and consider the collection of all trees contained in the grid $G$ that contain the origin and have $n$ vertices.
 Select a tree $T$ from this measure, uniformly at random.\\ {\bf Problem 2.8.} What is the growth rate of the expected diameter of such a tree?
 If we rescale the tree so that the expected (or median) diameter is 1, is there a limit for the law of the tree as $n\to+\infty$?
 What are its geometric and topological properties?
 Can the limit be determined? \medbreak It would be good to be able to produce some pictures.
-However, we presently do not know how to sample from this measure.\medbreak {\bf Problem 2.9.} Produce an efficient algorithm which samples lattice trees approximately uniformly, or prove that such an algorithm does not exist \end {quotation}
+However, we presently do not know how to sample from this measure.\medbreak {\bf Problem 2.9.} Produce an efficient algorithm which samples lattice trees approximately uniformly, or prove that such an algorithm does not exist \end {quotation} \centerline{------------------------}

+Excellent questions for which no real advances have been published during the last 14 years.
+Nevertheless, some images and statistics concerning lattice trees with a fixed size were already present in the literature in 2006: notably, Rensburg \& Madras \cite{RM} (1992) provided two ergodic Markov chains with uniform invariant measures (see also references therein), as well as Monte Carlo estimation of some parameters.
+Many more results, often coming from the mathematical physics literature (using sometimes heuristics) were available (Rensburg \& Rechnitzer \cite{RR}, Hsu et al. \cite{Hsu_2005} and Jensen \cite{Jensen} and numerous references therein); see Section \ref{sec:SUBG} for additional details.
+The question concerning the scaling limits of these objects seems stuck up to now.

+Motivated by the understanding of the apparent obstruction to the construction of exact simulations for these lattice trees, we started to examine this question as a particular case of a more general question: is it possible to sample a uniform subtree of a given size of a connected graph?
+This leads us to provide general Markov chains working on any finite connected graphs, and to produce new models of random trees embedded in a graph, as well as to survey already studied models of random subtrees of a graph.

-Excellent questions for which no real advances have been published during these 14 last years.
-Before discussing the content of the present paper, let us fix some notations.
+Before discussing the content of the present paper, let us fix some notation.